What is PNG (Portable Network Graphics)?

 Although it is unlikely that this will affect individual designers or even professionals and administrators of corporate websites, this format has proven to be used more in the Webspace.

-This format was officially published by the World Wide Web Consortium in October 1996.
+The World Wide Web Consortium officially published this format in October 1996.

 The PNG format allows you to create bitmap images with a high size compression ratio.
 It does not create any loss of quality like the GIF format but has higher average compression.

-Although it looks like GIF, it supports transparent backgrounds allowing the image to integrate well with the actual background of the web page.
+Although it looks like a GIF, it supports transparent backgrounds, allowing the image to integrate well with the actual background of the web page.

 PNG is superior to GIF in supporting color depth of up to 16.7 million colors.
 GIF only supports a maximum of 256 different colors in the same image.
 PNG also has two compression modes, standard and progressive.